How to Initiate and Manage a Child Support Case in NYS

 Step 1: Determine the Filing Location

-Typically, you should file child support cases in the county where the child and the custodial parent reside.
-However, if the non-custodial parent lives in another state, you might need to file the case in that state.
-Click here for How Child Support Modification Works in New York: A Guide.
+Typically, you should file child support cases in the Family Court of the county where the child and the custodial parent reside.
+However, if the non-custodial parent lives in another state, you might need to file the case in that state, in accordance with the Uniform Interstate Family Support Act (UIFSA).
+This act ensures that child support orders can be enforced across state lines.
+Click here for information on Child Support Modification Works in New York: A Guide

 Step 2: Collect Necessary Information